Finally! Something you can safely throw away right in your own backyard.

 How to start composting

 When you compost at home, those organic waste materials decompose and create healthier soil for your yard.
+To learn more about starting to compost at home, check out:

 A worm bin might sound gross, but it gets the job done!
 These are bins full of hard-working worms that make composting easy by breaking up and processing the material.
 Worms also turn and aerate the compost, which actually keeps the stink down (who knew?)
 Have fun with it.
 Make it a science experiment for your family and show your kids how it’s done.